dannierl/Video-Frame-Interpolation/README.md

 ![Formula for computing the interpolation pixel I_hat(x, y)](./proposal/formula0.png)

+## Convolution Layers
+As in Figure?, we use an identical model as Niklaus et al. use in their paper, we use two receptive blocks with size 79 x 79 x 3 combined to 79 x 79 x 6 as input.
+In each convolution layer, we use ReLu as our activation function, as well as batch normalization to ensure the variances for both input node and output node are the same.
+Each convolution layer is paired with a max pooling layer, which has a ReLu activation, a 2 x 2 filter and a 2 x 2 stride.
+In order to get the final output with 41 x 82 x 1 x 1 size, we finally use a fully connected layer with spacial softmax activation to get the output kernel with size 41 x 82 x 1 x 1.

 ## Dataset
 We train and test our model using 720p video images from Middlebury dataset as Niklaus et al. and DAIN did.
 It allows us to do similar experiment or even comparison if possible.
 If more data are needed for training, we download as many 720p video as needed via YouTube.

 ## Training Environment
 We train and test on Ubuntu 18.04 with Anaconda.
 We use one Quatro RTX 6000 and two RTX 2070 Super to train our model.
 Because all the video cards we use are RTX series, we can enable the RTX 16-bit optimization which makes our training faster.
-For the model itself, We use Keras to built our model.
-And for the training method, we use blocks and patches to train the model.
-Also, we use mini batch to reduce the memory cost and improve training efficiency.
-Three framesets are used for taining at a time, which have 9 frames in total.
-Since we use blocks and patches, for every pixel on frame, we have the bolcks and patches for it.
-So the block memory and patch memory come to about 7.3 GB and 2 GB per frame, 22 GB and 6 GB for each set.
+We implement the model using Keras.
+The project also works on Powershell in Windows 10.

 ## Training and testing dataset
 We use the triplet dataset from the Vimeo90K dataset to train our model.
 Vimeo90K is a large-scale, high-quality video dataset with 89,800 video clips downloaded from vimeo.com.
 The triplet dataset extracted from 15K selected video clips from Vimeo-90K.
 The triplet dataset has 73,171 triplets for training, where each triplet is a 3-frame sequence with a fixed resolution of 448 x 256 pixels.
 We train our network to predict the middle frame of each triplet.
 We also found Depth-Aware Video Frame Interpolation use this dataset as well.
 For the training data, we use 2/3 on training and 1/3 on validation.

-For the testing data, we use the triplet dataset and HEVC dataset.
-For the HEVC dataset, we use BlowingBubbles and BasketballDrill.
-Each part has 500 frames and we use 250 of these 500 frames for testing.
+For the testing data, we use both the triplet dataset and HEVC dataset.
+More specifically for the HEVC dataset, we use BlowingBubbles and BasketballDrill datasets to evaluate our model and synthesize the final 50FPS video.
+Each of the dataset has 500 frames and we use 250 of these 500 frames as the test input.

 ## Training method/configuration
-To train our neural network, we initialized our neural network parameters using Xavier initialization method and use the AdaMax to optimize the proposed network.
-Xavier initialization is a method to ensure variance of both input and output to be the same.
+In our neural network, we initialize our model parameters using random initialization and AdaMax optimizer to train the proposed network.
 For AdaMax optimizer parameters, we set beta1 to 0.9, beta2 to 0.999, and learning rate to 0.001.
 We use 128 for the Mini-batch size to minimize the loss function.
 The maximum epochs number is set to 1000.

-We also use EarlyStopping to increase our training speed.
-We monitor validation loss with 1.0 for Min_delta and 10 for the patience.
-The model save the best one to hdf5 file when early stopping is triggered.
+We also use EarlyStopping to determine the actual number of epochs in each round of training.
+We monitor validation loss with 1.0 for Min_delta and 10 epochs for the patience.
+The program saves the best model weights to hdf5 file when EarlyStopping is triggered.

+As for the training method, we trainsform images to blocks and patches to train the model.
+Also, we use mini batch to reduce the memory cost and improve training efficiency.
+Three framesets are used for training at a time, which have 9 frames in total.
+Since we have generated a block and a patch for every pixel on a frame, the block memory and patch memory comes to a high cost, which is about 7.3 GB and 2 GB per frame, and totally 22 GB and 6 GB per set.

 ## Experimental Results and Analysis
 **Training Result**